scottkelso/sdn-security/README.md

 ```

 #### Faucet and Mininet's run script
+See [here](https://gitlab.eeecs.qub.ac.uk/40129940/sdn-security/tree/master/mininet) for more details on this particular mininet setup.

 The `run-faucnet.sh` script is primarily for setting up setup 2 as described above.
 It builds and runs a docker-compose command which launches Faucet, Guage, Prometheus & Grafana-server in containers.

 It also sets up the mininet container.
 Mininet requires two steps before you have a running network topology.
 The container needs launched, and then the mininet topology needs built.
 This script does the former of these two steps in preperation for step 3 as detailed above.
 That is to say that the mininet container is built, but no virtual network has been initialised.